 Modern Slavery Statement — Flat Clearance Marylebone

-Team preparing for a flat clearance in Marylebone with protective equipment Flat Clearance Marylebone is committed to upholding human rights and ensuring that modern slavery and human trafficking have no place in our operations or supply chains.
+A row of used metal skips filled with mixed waste materials is positioned along a concrete pavement outside an industrial or commercial site.
+The skips are predominantly blue, with some showing signs of rust, peeling paint, and dirt, indicating heavy use and exposure to the elements.
+They are stacked in sequence, with some slightly leaning or overlapping, and have reflective red and white striped safety markings on their sides.
+In the background, additional waste or debris is visible, suggesting a busy waste management or rubbish removal area near Marylebone, London.
+The overall scene exhibits a utilitarian environment aimed at waste collection and disposal, consistent with rubbish clearance services offered by companies like Flat Clearance Marylebone.
+The lighting appears natural, with overcast conditions providing diffuse illumination across the scene, emphasizing the textures and weathered appearance of the metal containers.
+Flat Clearance Marylebone is committed to upholding human rights and ensuring that modern slavery and human trafficking have no place in our operations or supply chains.
 This Modern Slavery Statement sets out our zero-tolerance policy, explains how we assess and audit suppliers, outlines secure reporting channels, and describes our approach to annual review.
 We are dedicated to making sure every Marylebone flat clearance and flat clearance in Marylebone activity respects the dignity of workers and the law.

 Our core position is that we will not tolerate forced labour, human trafficking, debt bondage, or any exploitative practices across our organisation or partners.
 All staff involved in a Marylebone flat clearance, whether on-site or in support roles, are expected to adhere to this zero-tolerance policy.
 Employees receive training on recognising signs of modern slavery and are encouraged to apply those standards to every flat-clearance Marylebone contract we accept.

-Inspection and documentation during a supplier audit for Marylebone flat clearance We operate a supplier management programme that includes due diligence checks before engagement and ongoing oversight for our suppliers of clearance equipment, waste disposal, storage, and subcontracted removal teams.
+A close-up image of a large collection of discarded audio and video connectors, including RCA plugs, USB adapters, and other electronic component tips, piled together in a mixed heap.
+The connectors are made of plastic and metal, with visible colour-coded sections in yellow, red, white, black, and gray, indicating their various functions.
+The surface of the connectors appears smooth and shiny, reflecting light.
+The heap is densely packed, occupying most of the foreground, with some connectors slightly overlapping each other, creating a textured appearance.
+The background suggests an indoor setting, possibly a storage or disposal area for electronic waste, with no distinct environmental details visible.
+This detailed visual representation aligns with the context of rubbish removal services provided by Flat Clearance Marylebone in London, including the handling of electronic waste and small hardware components with precision and care.
+We operate a supplier management programme that includes due diligence checks before engagement and ongoing oversight for our suppliers of clearance equipment, waste disposal, storage, and subcontracted removal teams.
 In our supplier code of conduct we require compliance with labour standards, lawful wages, clear working hours, and respect for worker freedoms.
 Where necessary, we will terminate relationships with suppliers who fail to meet our modern slavery expectations.

 Supplier audits, risk assessment and monitoring